 Spiders are never a fun creature to have infesting the inside of your home.
 Spiders are along a wide spectrum from harmless to harmful and sometimes it can be difficult to understand where the spider you see falls along that scale.
 When in doubt, contact a professional that is well-conditioned to dealing with spiders.
-While many spiders are common in Florida, we identified seven of them you may be dealing with, then follow with best practices to get rid of them.
+While many types of spiders are common in Florida, we identified seven of them you may be dealing with, then follow with best practices to get rid of them.

 How to Get Rid of Spiny Orb-Weaver Spiders